taichi-dev/voxel-challenge/README.md

 > Figure: result of `python3 example6.py`.
 Please replace the image above (`demo.jpg`) with yours, so that other people can immediately see your results :-)

-We invite you to create your voxel artwork, by putting your code in `main.py`!
+We invite you to create your voxel artwork, by putting your [Taichi](https://github.com/taichi-dev/taichi) code in `main.py`!

 Rules:

 + You can only import two modules: `taichi` (`pip` installation guide below) and `scene.py` (in the repo).
-+ The code in `main.py` cannot exceed 99 lines, and each line cannot exceed 120 characters.
++ The code in `main.py` cannot exceed 99 lines.
+Each line cannot exceed 120 characters.

 The available APIs are: